-The Company has various financial instruments including cash and receivables.
+The Company has various financial instruments including cash and receivables and accounts payable.
 Cash is carried at fair value using a level 1 fair value measurement.
-The carrying value of receivables approximates its fair values due to the short-term maturity of the financial instrument.
+The carrying value of receivables and accounts payable approximates its fair values due to the short-term maturity of the financial instrument.